 Aren’t they gorgeous?!
 Solid wood and oh, so much potential.
 This was one of those projects that I had to set aside until I completed other commitments.
 In the meantime, my wheels were turning.

 The first frame I decided to work with was the lighter oak one.
-I had no intention of painting that beautiful grain.
-I could only envision using the same chippy siding I used in my DIY totes (with tutorial) to create a planked effect.
-I used my miter saw to chop them to length and then nailed them in with my nailer/stapler.
+While I had no intention of painting that beautiful grain, I could only envision using the same chippy siding I used in my DIY totes (with tutorial) to create a planked effect.
+I use my miter saw to chop them to length and then nail them in with my nailer/stapler.
 After I added the siding, I created some text and used my transfer method to cut it out with my jigsaw and called it done.

 Chippy bliss, I tell ya.
 Nothing like some good barn wood to make me smile.